 Industry Overview and Competition: There is still the support from the government sector with the policy to campaign the years 2009 - 2018 the "decade of reading".
-It is believed that there is still room for the market to expand.
-As a result there were more business operators entering the book and magazine publishing and bookselling businesses, causing more competitions.
+It is believed that there is still

-In 2015, however, the book business was affected by economic stagnant.
+In 2016, however, the book business was affected by economic stagnant.
 A decrease of consumers' power of purchase yielded in the decline of sales in every part of the country.
 Therefore the Company decided to close down unprofitable branches, adjust products proportion in stores, and promote e-commerce in order to provide more channels for customers, catching up with changing consumer trends.